What the Latest U.S. Election Means for EV Shoppers

 The $7,500 federal tax credit has been a critical tool in making EVs more accessible to mainstream buyers.
 However, with the potential elimination of this incentive, market dynamics could shift dramatically.
 We have seen a pullback in EV sales when incentives are removed from the market.
 Historical examples from markets like Germany and China suggest that removing subsidies can lead to immediate sales declines.

-In the U.S., this could slow electric vehicle adoption, particularly for budget-conscious buyers considering models priced around $40,000 and below.
+In the U.S., this could slow electric vehicle adoption, particularly for budget-conscious buyers considering models priced around $40,000 MSRP and below.
 Brands offering entry-priced EVs may face challenges in maintaining price parity with their gas-powered counterparts.

 Luxury EV makers, on the other hand, are less likely to be affected, as their customers are typically less price-sensitive (and many times don’t qualify for the subsidies).
 Currently, Tesla has been the automaker to benefit the most from this version of the credit, partially due to their competitive price point, but also due to the incentives rewarding EVs made in the U.S.